The Priesthood of All Believers, Woman and a Headship Ministry

 “And you shall be to Me a kingdom of priests and a holy nation.’
 These are the words which you shall speak to the children of Israel”.Exodus 19:6

 The doctrine of the priesthood of all believers is derived from such passages as Exodus 19:6, where God speaks of Israel’s call to be “a kingdom of priests and a holy nation.”
 But this did not mean that every Israelite was called to serve as a priest in the sanctuary, and it certainly did not mean that women were to be priests.

 There is nothing about the priesthood of all believers that automatically gives a headship ministry in the church to every individual.
 This phrase, simply refers to the role of Christians in representing God to the world and in having no earthly priest to mediate between them and God (Hebrews 8:1).

-The role of priesthood was reserved for the male descendants of Aaron (Exod.
-28:1; Num.
-3:3).
-The New Testament uses the passage of Exod.19:6 in 1 Pet.
-2:9, which describes the church as “a chosen generation, a royal priesthood, a holy nation.”
+The role of priesthood was reserved for the male descendants of Aaron (Exodus 28:1; Numbers 3:3).
+The New Testament uses the passage of Exodus 19:6 in 1 Peter 2:9, which describes the church as “a chosen generation, a royal priesthood, a holy nation.”
 But as with ancient Israel, this designation doesn’t mean every church member is qualified for every role.
 According to other New Testament passages, addressing both the family and the faith community, spiritual headship roles are reserved for men:

 In His service,